 BOOST FOR ABORIGINAL EARLY LEARNING FACILITY

-Community infrastructure for Aboriginal Victorians in Melbourne’s northern suburbs has received a boost courtesy of the Andrews Labor Government’s Aboriginal Community Infrastructure Program.
+Community infrastructure for Aboriginal Victorians in Melbourne’s northern suburbs has received a boost courtesy of the Andrews Government’s Aboriginal Community Infrastructure Program.

 As part of the program, Bubup Wilam for Early Learning in Thomastown has received $109,350 for capital works and upgrades to community spaces, training rooms, the library, dining room, and aid the expansion of a breakaway space for specialist learning.